Punkbooster/atom-cofig/packages/git-blame/README.md

 Default date format is `YYYY-MM-DD`.
 This feature is backed by [moment.js](http://momentjs.com/).
 Any formats [supported by moment](http://momentjs.com/docs/#/displaying/format/) are valid here.

+### Color commit authors
+If this option is selected, the commit authors will appear with a unique color to make them easily recognisable.

 ### Custom Remote Repo Url
-This plugin will first check to see if your repo is backed by **Github** or **Bitbucket** so nothing is required if your repo is hosted on one of these.
+This plugin will first check to see if your repo is backed by **GitHub**, **Bitbucket**, or **GitLab** so nothing is required if your repo is hosted on one of these.

 If its not, you can easily set a custom revision URL string like so:
 - From the settings view go to settings for this package *Git Blame*